 Your main security software must provide real-time scans to help you avoid an infection in the first place, but on-demand scanners also have their place, identifying and removing any malicious software if your PC has started to behave strangely.

-Your online accounts are a particularly juicy target for criminals too, so it’s also wise to use a password manager to create strong logins and store them in a secure vault.
+Your online accounts are a particularly juicy target for criminals too, so it’s also wise to use a password manager and generator to create strong logins and store them in a secure vault.

 We’ve ranked the best free security software in order of priority, starting with strong general purpose packages, through to preventative tools for specific threats.
 Combining several of these will enable you to create your own free security software suite, but bear in mind that you should only install one antivirus tool at a time.

-The best free security software, Avast safeguards your PC from threats the moment they appear
+Avast's powerful security software safeguards your PC from viruses and other threats the moment they appear

 Avast Free Antivirus has millions of users, which helps it identify threats as soon as they appear.
 It scans your PC in real time, and if it comes across a piece of code that looks suspicious, it’s sent to Avast’s labs for testing.
 If it’s found to be malicious, Avast creates a ‘vaccine’ to eliminate it, which is then sent to every user worldwide.